syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Assistive-Labels.md

 ## Character counter

 Character counter is used when you need to limit the characters.
-Character limit can be set using the `CharMaxLength` property.
-The character counter can be enabled by setting the `ShowCharCount` property to true.
+Character limit can be set using the[CharMaxLength](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~CharMaxLength.html) property.
+The character counter can be enabled by setting the [ShowCharCount](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~ShowCharCount.html) property to true.

 {% tabs %}